scikit-image/euroscipy24-tutorial/tutorial/00_start.md

 - [Part 1: Images are just NumPy arrays](01_images_are_arrays.ipynb).
 In this section we will cover the basics: how to think of images not as things we can see but numbers we can analyze.
 - [Part 2: Changing the structure of images with image filtering](02_image_filtering.ipynb).
 In this section we will define filtering, a fundamental operation on signals (1D), images (2D), and higher-dimensional images (3D+).
 We will use filtering to find various structures in images, such as blobs and edges.
+- [Part 3: Finding regions in images and measuring their properties](03_segmentation_and_measuring.ipynb).
+In this section we will define image segmentation — splitting up images into regions.
+We will show how segmentation is commonly represented in the scientific Python ecosystem, some basic and advanced methods to do it, and use it to make object measurements.